 To ensure the quality and reliability of visitor facilities, Parks Canada is working on a reconstruction of Whistlers Campground.

-Whistlers Campground is Jasper’s largest campground, with 781 campsites, and when it reopens in 2020 visitors will be greeted with a number of infrastructure improvements.
+Whistlers Campground is Jasper’s largest campground, with 781 campsites, visitors will be greeted with a number of infrastructure improvements.

 The updates will include: a new registration centre, 17 new combined washroom and shower facilities throughout the campground, improved campsites, and wider roads for two-way traffic.
 Underground services, including water, sewage and electrical systems are also being replaced and existing campsites will be equipped with more 50 Amp capable power sites.